 - If you are responsible for coinsurance, you pay a percentage of the total cost of the drug.
 Since the coinsurance is based on the total cost of the drug, your cost will be lower since the total cost for the drug will be lower. - If you are responsible for a copayment for the drug, you will only pay for the number of days of the drug that you receive instead of a whole month.
-We will calculate the amount you pay per day for your drug (the "daily cost-sharing rate") and multiply it by the number of days of the drug you receive.
+We will calculate the amount you pay per day for your drug (the daily cost-sharing rate) and multiply it by the number of days of the drug you receive.

-Section 5.4 A table that shows your costs for a long-term 90-day supply of a drug
+Section 5.4 A table that shows your costs for a long-term (up to a 100-day) supply of a drug

-For some drugs, you can get a long-term supply (also called an "extended supply").
-A long-term supply is 90-days supply.
+For some drugs, you can get a long-term supply (also called an extended supply).
+A long-term supply is up to a 100-day supply.